Terry Hyatt: Harriet Simmons

 On April 15, 1979, 40-year-old Harriet Delaney Simmons, a mother of seven and night manager at a restaurant in Raleigh called "Johnny's Supper Club", left in her blue 1978 Toyota to visit her boyfriend in Nashville, Tennessee.
 She never arrived, however, prompting her son-in-law, Ronald Dement, to go looking for her.
 After following the same route she had travelled, he found her car at an I-40 rest stop near Statesville, with most of her belongings, except her car keys and purse, still inside the vehicle.
 Considering this worrying, as she had promised to contact her children if anything had happened, the local police were mobilized to try and locate her.
 Despite the involvement of both local authorities and the SBI, no trace of Simmons was found for more than a year.

 On March 23, 1980, a man walking through the Pisgah National Forest found what appeared to be the skeletal remains of a body in a wooded section not far from Candler.
 Preliminary examinations determined that the bones were those of a female, but because of deterioration, sheriffs were unable to establish her age, race or cause of death.
 The remains were then sent to the office of medical examiner Dr. Larry R. Tate in Chapel Hill, who deduced that the victim had been killed by four stabs to the left side of her chest.
 Judging by the jewelry and car keys found near the body, it was suggested by this time the remains might indeed be those of Harriet Simmons.
 Later that same day, the state medical examiner, Dr. Page Hudson, released a statement to the press, claiming that the decedent had been tentatively identified as Simmons.
 With the recovery of her body, authorities began reinvestigating her case, temporarily considering a possible link to the Old Time Fiddler's Convention in Union Grove Township, which attracted visitors from all over the country, since Simmons had disappeared on the final day of the convention.
 In 1984, an apparent break came to the case when drifter Henry Lee Lucas falsely admitted to Simmons' murder, as well as nine others he had committed in the Carolinas, but like most of his claims, this was later refuted.

 Betty McConnell

-On August 25, 1979, 21-year-old Betty Sue McConnell, a young mother of one child, a Dunkin' Donuts employee working in Asheville, disappeared en route to meet a friend at a bowling alley.
+On August 25, 1979, 21-year-old Betty Sue McConnell, a young mother of one child and a Dunkin' Donuts employee working in Asheville, disappeared en route to meet a friend at a bowling alley.
 After failing to return home on time, her mother and older sister contacted the police, who immediately started searching for her.
 Three hours later, the mortally-wounded McConnell was found off a bank of the French Broad River near Alexander.
 She had been stabbed several times in the chest.
 An ambulance was called to save her life, but she died from her wounds en route to the hospital.
 Two hours later, her partially submerged automobile was found five miles away from where McConnell had been found.